RexManglicmot/Hospital-Sepsis-Survival-Classification-via-Naives-Bayes/Sepsis-Survival-Classification-Naives-Bayes.md

 ![](Sepsis-Survival-Classification-Naives-Bayes_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

 Visually, we see that there is big difference in terms of size.
+We see that there is obviously more females in study than there were males across all ages.

 Let’s check out their density.